-Analysis: In AC 2020-2021, the target was not met.
-Based on the analysis of the AC 2020-2021 results, courses were refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
+Analysis: In AC 2018-2019, the target was not met, as 87 out of 91 (96%) student projects were judged competent or higher in their ability to demonstrate creativity and originality.
+Based on the analysis of the results, in AC 2019-2020 action was taken to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.

-As a result, in AC 2021-2022, the target was not met, with 108 out of 116 (93%) student projects being judged competent or higher in their ability to demonstrate creativity and originality.
-This represents a 4% decrease from the previous year.
-A larger number of students were assessed on this measure during AC 2021-2022, which accounts for the slight decrease.
+As a result, in AC 2019-2020, the target was not met, with 69 out of 72 (95.83%) student projects being judged competent or higher in their ability to demonstrate creativity and originality.
+This represents a 0.17% decrease from the previous year.
+A significant decrease in sample size is the reason for this slight decrease.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
-The target will remain set at 100% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was not met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.